z669016/adventofcode-2019/README.md

 reusable classes in a generic package (intcode) to be enhanced later.
 The original approach with the classes that implemented the operations was way too complex.

+## Day 3
+Based on the description I decided to create a '''Route''' from the route description (puzzle input) containing all points visited.
+The intersection contains all the points which are on both routes, and those can be easily determined using a filter.
+By reusing the '''Point''' class from the aoc project it's pretty easy.

+The processing of the puzzle input (constructing the routes, and find the intersections) takes a while (as both routes contain about 150.000 steps).
+A faster algorithm would only record the locations of the turns in the route, which would make the data set way smaller, but the calculation of the intersections a bit harder.

 ## intcode
 An '''Address''' class is used to represent a memory address.